-To maintain an efficient logistics system, drivers should never be treated as merely deliverymen.
-They not only play a critical role in the supply chain, but also act as unofficial ambassadors for your own brand and interact most frequently with customers.
+To maintain an efficient logistics system, drivers should never be treated as mere deliverymen.
+They not only play a critical role in the supply chain but also act as unofficial ambassadors for your own brand and interact most frequently with customers.
 Therefore, it is the understanding of drivers’ personalities that equips you with a vision to engage them in suitable roles, which facilitates more effective logistics operations.
 Not many managers can get across the differences among them, and here are the 5 typical types of drivers you can find in nowadays logistics operation:

 1. The hard-working driver:

 We all have a friend who never finds being unoccupied fit to him.
 And that is the most precise description to our hard-working drivers.
 He can work for 12 hours a day without a stop.
 He is eager to deliver multiple shipments and would come back for more.
 He also looks forward to get rewarded for the number of tasks he has done, not only the fixed salary.